NicolasGilbertAlbertRoux/bst-framework/README.md

 pip install -r requirements.txt
 ```

-## Reproducing Experiments
+## Running Experiments

-Run individual experiments directly:
+Individual experiments can be executed directly:

 ```bash
 python experiments/01_closure/canonical_closure_law_test.py
 ```

-or use the repository reproduction script:
+Some higher-level experiments are included for completeness and reproducibility purposes and may require substantial computation time.

+A repository-wide reproduction utility is also provided:

 ```bash
 python scripts/reproduce.py